 One trip costs roughly $100 thousand dollars.
-We need to raise another $70 thousand dollars so that we can fly our 2nd mission and final flight in November 2014.
+So far, we have raised $40,000 and need to raise another $60,000 dollars, so that we can fly our 2nd mission and final flight targeted for November 2015.
 We need your help.

 Every dollar helps and we greatly appreciate it!